Updated December 1, 2022

 - Two Letters of Recommendation/References – should include one academic and one professional reference

-All applications to the APP Fellowship Program will be reviewed after the application close date.
+All applications to the primary care APP Fellowship Program will be reviewed after the application close date.
 Candidates will submit an initial CV and upon review will be sent supplemental application materials to complete.
 Candidates selected to move forward to the interview process will be notified via email for scheduling.
-Interviews will take place in September 2022, with final selection and acceptance occurring in late September/early October 2022.
-Note that the number of fellows accepted into the APP Fellowship shall be determined solely by Summit Health.
+The number of fellows accepted into the APP Fellowship shall be determined solely by Summit Health.

 Interview Selection Timeline